 Things to do

 It is at the height of 13,050 ft and is the highest point of the Manalu-Keylong road.
-And is is open only during the summers when the snow gets cleaned or melts.
+And is open only during the summers when the snow gets cleaned or melts.
 Normally open from Mid-May to October depending on the weather.
-The only reason people travel this far is to see the mountain laden with snow, and the adventurous road full of blind turns and hair-pin bends.
+The only reason people travel this far is to see the mountain laden with snow, and the adventurous road full of blind turns and hairpin bends.

 Only limited vehicles go up to the pass, and the permit gets issued online.
-Rohtang depends on luck, the weather should favour you as well as the dates when the vehicles get permitted.
+Rohtang depends on luck, the weather should favor you as well as the dates when the vehicles get permitted.
 You can do paragliding up here till Solang Valley- which is a half an hour ride.